rust-lang/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 # What is rustdoc?

 The standard Rust distribution ships with a tool called `rustdoc`.
-It's job is to generate documentation for Rust projects.
+Its job is to generate documentation for Rust projects.
 On a fundamental level, Rustdoc takes as an argument either a crate root or a Markdown file, and produces HTML, CSS, and JavaScript.